A topic from the subject of Electrolysis in Chemistry.

 Equipment and Techniques

-• Power supply: A device that provides the electric current for the process.
+• Power supply: A device that provides the direct current (DC) electricity for the process.
+The voltage and current are carefully controlled.

 • Procedure:

-1. The impure metal is placed on the anode.
+1. The impure metal is made the anode.

-2. The cathode is placed in the electrolyte solution.
+2. A cathode (often a thin sheet of pure metal) is immersed in the electrolyte solution.

-3. An electric current is passed through the cell.
+3. A direct current is passed through the cell.

-• Constant potential electrorefining: The potential is kept constant throughout the process.
+• Constant potential electrorefining: The potential (voltage) is kept constant throughout the process.
+This offers better control over the purity of the deposited metal.

 Data Analysis